 Those who are looking to make more money can look in the private sector—and there are many places to look.

-Applied behavior analysts can potentially make over $100k a year!
+A board certified behavior analyst salary can potentially exceed $100k a year!

 Corporate jobs are where the money is at!

-ABA specialists are not only required to work in a clinic or school setting like many think.
-Major businesses and corporations oftentimes hire behavior analysts to come in and help resolve situations and make the work environment more productive and positive.
+Many people think ABA specialists must work in a clinic or school setting.
+That’s simply not the case.
+Major businesses and corporations oftentimes hire board certified behavior analysts to come in and help resolve situations and make the work environment more productive and positive.

-A large company may hire an applied behavior analyst (or an industrial-organizational (IO) psychologist) to work with their staff, and they will use the reports offered about their staff to ensure they know where each person will succeed.
+A large company may hire an applied behavior analyst (or an industrial-organizational (IO) psychologist) to work with their staff.
+They will use the reports offered about their staff to ensure they know where each person will succeed.

-These professionals perform the following job duties (and they definitely can utilize their BCBA in an office environment!):
+These behavior analysis professionals perform the following job duties (and they definitely can utilize their BCBA in an office environment!):

 - Apply psychological research to the workplace